Practice like a Pro – 5 Putting Drills for Instant Improvement

-Chose 2 holes on the putting green that are about 30 – 40 feet away from each other, take two balls and putt between the two holes, putt out every putt and continue going until you have 10 consecutive 2 putts.
+Chose 2 holes on the putting green that are about 30 – 40 feet away from each other, take three balls and putt between the two holes, putt out every putt and continue going until you have 10 consecutive 2 putts in a row.

 This drill help with more than just your speed, it will also challenge your mental game.